jamesdiacono/Replete/README.md

 The _hosts_ parameter is an array of local network endpoints, formatted like `"<hostname>:<port>"`, that the REPL process will depend on.
 If the REPL process is to be spawned on a remote machine, each of these hosts must be tunnelled via a reverse proxy or similar.

-For example, the following SSH command tunnels the hosts and spawns a REPL process on a remote machine.
+For example, an SSH command based on the following pattern both spawns the REPL process on a remote machine and tunnels the necessary endpoints:

+    ssh [-R <host>:<host>]+ -tt user@server <command>

 Notice how _command_ and _hosts_ are incorporated into the resulting command.
-The `-tt` argument ensures that the REPL process is correctly killed once it is no longer needed.
+The `-tt` argument ensures that the REPL process is correctly killed when the time comes.

-    ssh [-R <host>:<host>]+ -tt user@server <command> <args>

 ## Links
 - [The REPL is not a toy](https://www.youtube.com/watch?v=6hMOtPnVr3A)